bensoille/aws-bastion-setup-existing-vpc/README.md

 ```
 *Estimated needed time : 10m*

 3. Log in
-Get your bastion instance public IP address and use the private key of existing keypair :
+Get your bastion instance public IP address, and use the private key of existing keypair :
 ```shell
 ssh -i ~/Téléchargements/ben.pem ubuntu@3.236.161.192
 ```